 - Bottled water and snack food (especially if they've had a long journey)

 - A festive and heartfelt welcome card (speaks for itself)

 Preparing Your Home for Holiday Guests

 If you have a coat closet, make sure it's clear of clutter and has plenty of hangers for jackets.
 If no closet, make sure your coat rack is clear or that you've designated some other space for outerwear.
 Also, make a spot for shoes if you don't want your guests to wear them throughout the home.

-You'll of course provide fresh linens, but here are a few just-in-case items you could stock to ensure guests have everything they need.
-Your guests might not end up needing them, but they'll feel loved knowing you thought of their needs.
+You'll of course need to provide fresh linens, but here are a few just-in-case items you could stock to ensure guests have everything they need.
+Your guests might not end up needing them, but they'll feel loved knowing you thought of their need

 - Spare toothbrush and toothpaste